The Essential Carpentry Tools List: 41 Different Types & Their Uses

 21. Table Saw

-The most central aspect of any woodworking shop, a table saw will be your most substantial investment for home woodworking.
+The most central aspect of any woodworking shop and a must-have carpenter tool, a table saw will be your most substantial investment for home woodworking.
 Traditional cabinet saws are large, heavy, and extremely accurate and efficient; more modern portable models allow you to take much of this utility with you to a job site.

 22. Radial Arm Saw